flodlol/PDF-Slides-to-Handouts-Converter/README.md

 - **Built-in templates** — One-click presets for common use cases
 - **Notes lines** — Optional ruled lines for taking notes
 - **Slide selection** — Include only the pages you need
+- **Hide repeated elements** — Automatically detects and removes recurring headers, footers, and logos from slides
 - **Dark/light mode** — Follows your system preference (or toggle manually)
 - **Completely private** — All processing happens locally in your browser